diegotxegp/Heterogeneous-Dataset-Preprocessing/README.md

 # Heterogeneous-File-Preprocessing
-Code for preprocessing multiple files to create a unique dataset as input on a AutoML framework.
+Code for preprocessing multiple heterogeneous tables allocated in files to create a unique suitable dataset.